 For several years, it has been a goal of the County to maintain the General Fund Balance at no less than 15 percent of the current fiscal year's budget.
 It is also an element of the Adopted Budget Policy for this year.
 Because of the slowed growth in tax base last year along with increases in Debt Service, it was necessary to use some of the "rainy day" reserves in fiscal year 2010.
-Therefore, we had to bring our fund balance back up to 15 percent for fiscal year 2011 which meant more budget reductions.
+Therefore, we had to bring our fund balance back up to 15 percent for fiscal years 2011and 2012 which meant more budget reductions.

-In Fiscal Year 2011, the budgeted General Fund expenditures are in excess of revenues by \$5,046,632, leaving an ending projected General Fund Balance of \$28,221,366, or 15.7 percent of the General Fund Budget.
+In Fiscal Year 2012, the budgeted General Fund expenditures are in excess of revenues by \$9,808,581, leaving an ending projected General Fund Balance of \$31,268,892, or 16.5 percent of the General Fund Budget.
 Revenues in general have remained constant, with interest earnings declining over the past year as the Federal Open Markets Committee will maintain the target range for the federal funds rate at 0 to 1/4 percent and continues to anticipate that economic conditions, including low rates of resource utilization, subdued inflation trends, and stable inflation expectations, are likely to warrant exceptionally low levels of the federal funds rate for an extended period.

-Road and Bridge Fund expenditures will exceed revenues by \$2,858,800 this year.
-We estimate the ending Fund Balance will be \$3.2 million after the 2011 budget year is completed.
-The ending Fund Balance is estimated to be 15.8 percent of the budget amount.
+Road and Bridge Fund expenditures will exceed revenues by \$2,140,994 this year.
+We estimate the ending Fund Balance will be \$2.5 million after the 2012 budget year is completed.
+The ending Fund Balance is estimated to be 12.8 percent of the budget amount.

-Drainage District expenditures will exceed revenues by \$187,878.
-The ending balance of this fund is estimated to be \$1,284,214, or about 15.8 percent of the 2011 budget amounts.
+Drainage District expenditures will exceed revenues by \$683,701.
+The ending balance of this fund is estimated to be \$1,386,708, or about 16.7 percent of the 2012 budget amounts.

-Debt Service revenues will increase considerably this year in response to the need to pay for the new bonds.
-We will receive an estimated \$28,212,554 from taxes and other revenues.
-Our Debt Service payments will be \$28,157,181, leaving an estimated \$4.4 million in Fund Balance.
+Debt Service revenues will decrease slightly this year in response to debt service payments tapering off this year.
+We will receive an estimated \$27,613,891 from taxes and other revenues.
+Our Debt Service payments will be \$28,138,461, leaving an estimated \$4.9 million in Fund Balance.